caltechlibrary/newt/prototype3.md

 - Generator application code for two stacks
   - (default) Dataset collection with Dataset YAML for datasetd
   - (optional) Postgres+PostgREST
+- a template engine to easily turn a JSON object into HTML or other formats

 ## Constraints